 Can I toast frozen bread?

 You most certainly can!
-You can toast it straight from being frozen.
-Just add a minute or two to your usual toasting time.
+You can toast the frozen slice straight from the freezer.
+Just add a minute or two to your usual toasting time or use the frozen setting if your toast has one.

 ADDITIONAL FREEZING GUIDELINES